LLNL/shroud/docs/reference.rst

 function_name
     Name of function in the YAML file.

+function_suffix
+   Suffix to append to the end of generated name.

 LUA_name
     Name of function as known by LUA.
     Defaults to evaluation of option *LUA_name_template*.